Bachelor- und Masterarbeiten

 The aim of this project is to build one such checker (though we may limit the scope to a subset of the core type theory).
 To do so, you'll have to familiarise yourself with the rules of the core type theory and then define its abstract syntax and write a parser and typechecker.

-Implementation of extensional type theory in the Lean proof assistant (Maio, Limperg - Bachelor/Master)
+Implementation of type theories in the Lean proof assistant (Luca Maio - Bachelor/Master)

-Clause learning proofs of lifted formulas (Johannsen - Master)
+Clause learning proofs of lifted formulas (Dr. Jan Johannsen - Master)

 Lifting is a technique to produce hard instances of CNF formulas from easier ones.
 In a recent paper [1], a lower bound for proofs of certain lifted formulas in the regular resolution proof system was shown.
 For these formulas, upper bounds in a stronger proof systems related to clause learning [2] should be derived.